French Open schedule 2023: How to watch and today’s order of play

 Murray was beaten in the first round of the Italian Open and made another early exit on clay after losing to Stan Wawrinka at an ATP Challenger event in Bordeaux.

-The 36-year-old is understood to still be considering which tournaments to target and they may include Surbiton from June 4-11 and then Queen’s from June 19-25.
+The 36-year-old is understood to still be considering which tournaments to target which may include Queen’s from June 19-25.

 The great Scot says he still reckons he can mix it with the best.
 Andy Murray: I still feel like a world top 10 player